1 Corinthians 12:4 | Leadership without a Foundation

 God is a creative and wonderful God.
 While all humans are equal in that we are all created in His image.
 We are not all equal in opportunity and ability.
 God has done this according to his own purpose.
 He has made us to serve him and each of us has our own path.

-I do not teach leadership in my classes today.
-I desire to teach real life truth and practical answers to the things that make life hard.
+I do not teach leadership bible verses as a topic in my classes today.
+What I desire to teach is real life truth and practical answers to the things that make life hard.
 I pray that my students are equipped with the knowledge of who God is and how to distinguish Him from the lies of the world.
 Each student needs to find their gifts and those that want to lead will have an opportunity and I encourage it.

 31 But earnestly desire the higher gifts.
 1 Corinthians 12:31a ESV

 My kindergarten daughter and those 6th grade boys need not worry about leadership.
 They needed truth poured into them.
 They need a foundation of core principles and knowledge that they can use in the future.
-Leadership is not something to be desired for the sake of power.
-Leadership is needed for those that have vision and truth at their feet.
-Leadership is to be used in submition and service to Christ who is the head of all authority.
+Leadership is not something to be desired for the sake of power because leadership should be a calling for those that have vision and truth at their feet.
+Additionally leadership is to be used in service to Christ who is the head of all authority.
 I teach truth, give opportunities to dwell on that truth as it relates to the world we live in, and I pray that we would then leverage that knowledge in whatever role God has called.

 15 If the foot should say, “Because I am not a hand, I do not belong to the body,” that would not make it any less a part of the body.
 1 Corinthians 12:15 ESV

 Today is the day to embrace who God made you to be.
-If you are a hand then grab hold of God’s world.
-If you are a foot then rush toward the fight according to God’s plan.
-If you are eyes then see what God wants to show this sinful world.
+If you are a hand then grab hold of God’s world, if you are a foot then rush toward the fight according to God’s plan and, if you are eyes then see what God wants to show this sinful world.
 But whatever you do don’t try to be the head of something because the world tells you that is where virtue lives.
 There is only one head and one leader.

 9 because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 10 For with the heart one believes and is justified, and with the mouth one confesses and is saved.
 Romans 10:9-10 ESV